jesrui/althttpd-mirror/althttpd.md

 An exception:  Though althttpd normally returns 404 Not Found for any request with a path element beginning with ".", it does allow requests where the URI begins with "/.well-known/".
-And file or directory names below "/.well-known/" are allowed to begin with "." or "-" (but not with "..").
+File or directory names below "/.well-known/" are allowed to begin with "." or "-" (but not with "..").
 This exception is necessary to allow LetsEncrypt to validate ownership of the website.